Smead ColorBar Labels - How Offices Still Print Them After the Software Was Discontinued

 Why the ColorBar Label Software Was Discontinued

 Smead originally offered dedicated software designed to print ColorBar labels with precise alignment.
-Over time, maintaining compatibility with newer Windows operating systems became increasingly difficult.
-As a result, Smead eventually discontinued development of the ColorBar software.
+Over time, maintaining compatibility with newer Windows operating systems became increasingly difficult, leading to the discontinuation of the software.

-Important: This change only affected the online software and related support.
-The labels themselves are still produced and widely used in filing systems today.
+Important: This only affected the software.
+The labels themselves are still manufactured and widely used today.

 ColorBar Labels Are Still Available